hamzadaoud/namesearch/README.md

 ## Credits

-This project was created by [Your Name] as a demonstration of web development skills.
+This project was created by [Hamza Daoud] as a demonstration of web development skills.